Euro 2028: NI supporters' club rejects Casement Park tournament bid

 A Northern Ireland football supporters' group says it is not in favour of tournament matches being hosted at a rebuilt Casement Park stadium in west Belfast.

-The proposed new stadium has been included in a bid by the UK and Ireland to stage the Euro 2028.
+The proposed new stadium has been included in a bid by the UK and Ireland to stage the Euro 2028 tournament.

 Northern Ireland currently play at the National Football Stadium at Windsor Park in south Belfast.